 The School Council decided to purchase the buses many years ago to reduce the cost of leasing buses for every excursion or outside activity.
 The convenience of our school buses allows staff to provide a much more flexible and interesting learning program for students.
 The buses will be replaced over a 10 year period at a cost of over $200,000.00.
-This means that each year we need every student to contribute for bus replacement.
+This means that each year we need every student to contribute to bus replacement.
 This cost is spread out over the five years of a student’s secondary schooling.
 This cost is at least half the cost of using bus companies for every excursion.

 Information Communication Technologies

 Information Technologies are vital in today’s society and the school needs to meet this demand.
 Student contributions allow us to upgrade the whole school network, obtain site licenses for software and provide technical support.
 A full-time technician is employed to assist teachers and students.

 The P&C provides a forum for parents to obtain information about current adolescent issues and then work with the school staff to provide a better education for your children.
 The P&C runs the school canteen and this is the main source of funds.
 This year the P&C is requesting $30.00 per student.
 This contribution enables the P&C to continue improving facilities for your children.